ncsa/Nightingale_real/docs/source/accessing_ng.rst

 You can log onto Nightingale by following these steps:

-1. If not on campus, connect to the campus VPN
+1. If not on campus, connect to the campus VPN. (`Instructions for installing the campus VPN <https://answers.uillinois.edu/illinois/98773>`_)
-2. SSH to the secure node ngale-bastion-1.ncsa.illinois.edu
+2. SSH to the secure node ngale-bastion-1.ncsa.illinois.edu.
-3. Enter your NCSA username and password
+3. Enter your NCSA username and password.
-4. Enter '1' to send a push to the Duo app on your smartphone
+4. Enter '1' to send a push to the Duo app on your smartphone.
-5. Approve the request on your phone
+5. Approve the request on your phone.
-6. SSH to your login node using the appropriate hostname (see above)
+6. SSH to your login node using the appropriate hostname (see above).

-**POINT TO RESOURCES FOR SSH ACCESS HERE**
+**Link to SSH tools**

 Account Administration
 ~~~~~~~~~~~~~~~~~~~~~~